-The 2013 Grade 5 Common Core English Language Arts Test will consist of four books that are administered over three days.
+The 2015 Grade 5 Common Core English Language Arts Test will consist of three books that are administered over three days.
 Day 1 will consist of Book 1.
-Day 2 will consist of Book 2 and Book 3.
-Day 3 will consist of Book 4.
-The 2013 Grade 5 Common Core English Language Arts Test is designed so that most students will complete Day 1 and 2 testing in about 70 minutes and Day 3 testing in about 50 minutes.
+Day 2 will consist of Book 2.
+Day 3 will consist of Book 3.
+The 2015 Grade 5 Common Core English Language Arts Test is designed so that most students will complete Day 1 testing in about 70 minutes, Day 2 testing in about 60 minutes, and Day 3 testing in about 50 minutes.
 While it is likely that most students will complete testing within these times, students will be permitted 90 minutes to complete the test each day.
 This design provides ample time for students who work at different paces.
-For more information regarding what students may do once they have completed their work, please refer to the section, "When Students Have Completed Their Tests".
+For more information regarding what students may do once they have completed their work, please refer to the section, "When Students Have Completed Their Tests."